 as some count slackness

 We cannot measure God by our standards.
 God’s delay is a matter of His longsuffering.
 God has a designated time for dealing with the world.
-God delay does not originate in His unwillingness or impotence to discharge His promise.
+God’s delay does not originate from His unwillingness or impotence to discharge His promise.

 but is longsuffering toward us

-“Longsuffering” is forbearance (Exodus 34:6).
+“Longsuffering” is forbearance (Ex 34:6).
 To have “longsuffering” is to be long-tempered, to bear with.
-It is a quality of self-restraint in the face of provocation.
-Longsuffering does not hastily retaliate or quickly punish.
+Longsuffering is a quality of self-restraint in the face of provocation.
+This quality of character does not hastily retaliate or quickly punish.
 It is the opposite of anger.
-Mercy is often associated with this quality (Exodus 34:6; Romans 2:4; 1 Peter 3:20).
-Longsuffering does not surrender to situations.
+Mercy is often associated with this quality (Ex 34:6; Ro 2:4; 1 Pe 3:20).
+Long-suffering does not surrender to situations.
 It does not fall under trial.
-A longsuffering person has patience despite difficulties.
+This person has patience despite difficulties.
 God executes unfathomable patience toward us.

 God is long-tempered with us.

-God has infinite patience with those who reject Him.
-He does not violate man’s will.
-He created man as a free agent and He respects that agency.
+God has infinite longsuffering with those who exercise negative volition toward Him.
+God does not violate man’s will.
+He created man as a free agent, and He respects that agency.

-It is wonderful God does not judge us the way we judge others.
+It is wonderful that God does not judge us the way we judge others.
 God deals in facts, not subjective judgments.
-“I don’t have the facts but I have made up my mind.
-I don’t like you so you have had it.”
+“I don’t have the facts, but I have made up my mind.
+I don’t like you, so you have had it.”
 Longsuffering is an attitude of love.
-It does not mean grudgingly holding back, while nursing the urge to.
+Longsuffering does not carry the idea that you would like to let them have it, but you hold back.
 No, God’s love takes up the slack.